 The pros & cons of QR codes for inventory management

-QR codes have a lot of advantages, especially when compared with conventional, one-dimensional barcodes.
+Using QR codes for inventory management has a lot of advantages, especially when compared with conventional, one-dimensional barcodes.

 Because QR codes can be read vertically and horizontally, they can store significantly more information.
 While one-dimensional barcodes can only store around 20-25 characters, QR codes can store up to 2,509 numeric characters of 1,520 alpha-numeric characters.